-Who is ZoZo the Ouija Board Demon?
+Who is ZoZo Ouija Demon?

 - Manuel A. Malet’s 1906, book the Infernal Dictionary, ZoZo appears under the name of the demon known as Pazuzu.

-- According to a 1900’s article, Brook Kenilworth had her soul stolen by her husband “ZoZo” who was mystic.
+- According to a 1900’s article, Brook Kenilworth had her soul stolen by her husband “ZoZo” who was a mystic.

 What is ZoZo?

 Even though most ZoZo experiences found on the net have ties with the Ouija board, many have reported contact with ZoZo by using other forms of spirit communication.
-People report that they have made contact with this entity during pendulum, automatic writing, electronic voice phenomena (EVP) and even spirit photography sessions.
+People report that they have made contact with this entity during pendulum, automatic writing, electronic voice phenomena (EVP), and even spirit photography sessions.
 I have personally recorded numerous class “A” EVPs of an entity proclaiming itself as the entity.